pytchlang/pytch-vm/doc/source/developer/ide-web-app.rst

 (DOC TODO: Better name for this section.)

-When class registered, one ‘master’ instance created.
+When class registered, one ‘original’ instance created.
 Instance-0.
 Any state in those objects persists across external events such as green-flag, red-stop.